The Hush: Background and recording

+During the recording of the album, the band were said to be "in an exploratory mood musically", having "shored up the technical aspects of the recording processes".
 The band described "In Our Lifetime" as "Siouxsie's "Hong Kong Garden" remixed by Prince".
 Andy Gill of The Independent wrote that "Day After Day" sounded like Diana Ross meeting Massive Attack and "Saint" as "Chrissie Hynde covering a Van Morrison song".